-- Our pioneering Continuous Update Project is the world’s largest source of scientific research on cancer prevention and survivorship through diet, weight and physical activity.
+- Our pioneering Continuous Update Project is the world’s largest source of scientific research on cancer prevention and survival through diet, weight and physical activity.
 It is continuously updated allowing us to constantly monitor the latest research and regularly review our recommendations, so the public can be assured they are receiving the most accurate and proven information at all times.

 - Our landmark First and Second Expert Reports in 1997 and 2007 were the most comprehensive reports ever published on the links between cancer and diet, nutrition and physical activity.
-Building on those achievements, we have now launched our Third Expert Report, Diet, Nutrition, Physical Activity and Cancer: a Global Perspective, which is based on studies comprising 51 million people, of whom 3.5 million were diagnosed with cancer.
+Building on those achievements, in 2018 we launched our Third Expert Report, Diet, Nutrition, Physical Activity and Cancer: a Global Perspective, which is based on studies comprising 51 million people, of whom 3.5 million were diagnosed with cancer.

 - The report's findings are summarised in our authoritative Cancer Prevention Recommendations.
 Over 20 independent studies show that the more closely you follow our Recommendations, the lower your risk of developing cancer.

-Informing the public and health workers
+Informing the public and health professionals

 - World Cancer Research Fund works to deliver reliable and high-quality health advice.
 All of our publications are reviewed by members of the general public to ensure our information is understandable and relevant to the audience.